LifeOnAFarm/Magic-8-Ball-Badge-/README.md

 ## License

 This project is licensed under the MIT License.

-All I ask is that you leave my Twitter handle on the back of the board, thanks. - see the LICENSE.md file for details
+All I ask is that you leave my Twitter handle on the back of the board, thanks. - see the LICENSE.md file for more details

 ## Acknowledgments